philippinespire/pire_cssl_data_processing/README.md

 wc -l Tzo_CaptureLibraries_SequenceNameDecode.tsv #104 lines (1 additional line for header = 103 individuals), checks out
 ```

-Next, copy these raw files to your species dir (if you are working somewhere other than Eric's shotgun_pire dir). *This can take several hours.*
+Next, copy these raw files to your species dir (if you are working somewhere other than Eric's `shotgun_PIRE` dir). *This can take several hours.*

 Example for Tzo: